rapid7/insightconnect-plugins/plugins/mimecast/help.md

 #### Delete Blocked Sender Policy

-Deletes a blocked sender policy
+This action is used to delete a blocked sender policy

 ##### Input